nathadriele/data-engineering-zoomcamp/project-2025/readme.md

 git clone https://github.com/nathadriele/data-engineering-zoomcamp.git
 ```

-2. Navigate to the project folder
+### 2. Navigate to the project folder

 ```bash
 cd data-engineering-zoomcamp/project-2025
 ```

-3. Explore the structure
+### 3. Explore the structure

-You can now explore the complete mental_health_project pipeline, including the infrastructure setup, data pipeline, DBT transformations, and interactive dashboard.
+Inside the project-2025 directory, you’ll find all the components needed for the end-to-end pipeline, including:

+- infrastructure/ — Infrastructure as Code using Terraform and Docker.
+- data_pipeline/ — Data ingestion logic and Mage project.
+- dbt_project/ — DBT models for data transformation.
+- visualization/ — Streamlit dashboard and Plotly visualizations.
+- README.md — Documentation with setup and execution guide.

 ---